Michael Tye (philosopher)

-Michael Tye (born 1950) is a British philosopher who is currently Professor of Philosophy at the University of Texas at Austin.
+Michael Tye (born 1950) is a British philosopher who is currently the Dallas TACA Centennial Professor in Liberal Arts at the University of Texas at Austin.
 He has made significant contributions to the philosophy of mind.

 Education and career

 Tye completed his undergraduate education at Oxford University in England, studying first physics and then physics and philosophy.
 He went on to complete a PhD in philosophy at the State University of New York, Stony Brook.
 Before moving to Texas, Tye taught at Haverford College in suburban Philadelphia and Temple University in Philadelphia proper.
 He was also a visiting professor at King's College, London for some ten consecutive years while at Temple and briefly took up a chair at the University of St. Andrews.
+In 2023, Tye met with the Dalai Lama in Dharamsala at a conference dedicated to the topic of animal consciousness.
 Besides philosophy of mind, Tye has interests in cognitive science, metaphysics, and philosophical logic, especially problems relating to vagueness.

-Tye's third book, Ten Problems of Consciousness (1995), was an alternate selection of the Library of Science Book Club.
+Tye's third book, Ten Problems of Consciousness (1995), was a selection of the Library of Science Book Club.

-Philosophical work

-Along with Fred Dretske and William Lycan, Tye defends the representationalist view of consciousness, more precisely what has been called the "strong" representationalist view, according to which "representation of a certain kind suffices for a sensory quality, where the kind can be specified in functionalist or other familiar materialist terms, without recourse to properties of any ontologically 'new' sort."
+Representationalism

+In the philosophy of mind, Tye has dedicated much of his work to the development and defense of representationalism.
+Representationalism is a thesis about the phenomenal, “qualitative” character of conscious experiences.
+According to Tye, the most basic version of the representationalist thesis holds that “necessarily (visual) experiences that are alike with respect to the qualities they represent are alike phenomenally.”.
+Tye has argued for representationalism about conscious experience in general on the grounds that it provides the best explanation of the connection between phenomenal and representational features in experience, the "transparent" character of sensory consciousness, and perceptual accuracy conditions.

+In his early work on representationalism, Tye defended materialist views about conscious representation and developed an influential account of phenomenal character known as the "PANIC theory".
+According to the PANIC theory, “phenomenal character is one and the same as Poised Abstract Nonconceptual Intentional Content.”
+Tye's proposal precludes the possibility that conceptual states such as beliefs are (or could be) phenomenally conscious.
+Tye later came to reject the PANIC theory in favor of the view that phenomenal character is nothing other than the cluster of properties represented by an experience (as opposed to being a representational content).
+In his more recent work, Tye retains his commitment to representationalism while rejecting the claim that phenomenally conscious states can be fully characterized in terms of standard materialist features.

+Color

+Tye endorses the realist view that “colors are physical properties whose natures are discoverable by empirical investigation.”
+His work on color has broadly examined the extent to which contemporary science can be reconciled with pre-theoretical convictions about the nature of color.
+Tye affirms what he calls the “commonsense” belief that colors are objective features of surfaces.

+Tye has defended his view of color in print against criticism from Ned Block.